Rahul Gandhi hails Indian athletes' medal wins at Paralympics | Sports-Games

 Sundar Singh Gurjar also chipped in with a bronze, finishing behind Jhajharia in the men's javelin throw F46 final.

-''Congratulations for the Silver to Yogesh Kathuniya!
+''Congratulations on the Silver to Yogesh Kathuniya!
 The nation stands proud of your inspirational achievements,'' Gandhi tweeted.

 ''Devendra Jhajharia and Sundar Singh Gurjar have won Silver and Bronze respectively in Men's Javelin Throw F46 event.
 Big congratulations!
 This has been a good morning for sports in India,'' the former Congress chief said in another tweet.